Easy Dutch Oven Pulled Chicken – Mexican Style!

 • Pantry staples – olive oil, chicken stock, canned tomatoes, canned black beans.

 • Vegetables – a sliced onion, garlic cloves.
-If garlic is out of season you can always use garlic powder instead.
-Same goes for onion powder.
+If garlic is out of season, you can always use garlic powder instead.
+The same goes for onion powder.

 • Spice – ground cumin, sweet smoked paprika, ground coriander